liangcheng-yu/hyperlight/docs/debugging-hyperlight.md

 ## Notes on running guest in-process

 The support for running a guest using in-process mode is experimental, highly unsafe, and has many limitations.
 It requires enabling cargo feature `inprocess`, and only works when hyperlight-host is built with debug_assertions.
 Inprocess currently does not support calling guest functions that returns errors.
-If a guest panics, it will surface as assertion fault in [here](https://github.com/deislabs/hyperlight/blob/85100563c185796b68bc3372ec7becaf64223152/src/hyperlight_host/src/sandbox/leaked_outb.rs#L26).
+If a guest panics, it will surface as assertion fault ""ERROR: The guest either panicked or returned an Error.
+Running inprocess-mode currently does not support error handling."

 Running in process is specifically only for testing, and should never be used in production as it offers no security guarantees.